Symbolic Learning of Interpretable Reduced-Order Models for Jumping Quadruped Robots: Results

-with $\lambda = 0.001$, balancing the loss terms, the combined loss (red line in Fig.\ref{fig:tradeoff}) suggests optimal performance with 4–6 latent dimensions.
-This aligns with the visibly significant components in Fig.\ref{fig:18d_enc}, where further increasing dimensionality yields marginal gains at the cost of complexity.
+The combined loss (red line in Fig.~\ref{fig:tradeoff}) suggests optimal performance with 4–6 latent dimensions.
+This aligns with the visibly significant components in Fig.~\ref{fig:18d_enc}, where further increasing dimensionality yields marginal gains at the cost of complexity.